 Our Quarterly Reports

 Our Monthly Report:

-The report was released by RERI on September 1, 2017.
-Comments at the release of the report:
+The report was released by RERI on December 28, 2017.
+Comments from the REI monthly newsletter can be found below:

 Here are some key findings: